Yunaka1269/Musiconomics/README.md

 The topic we have selected for the final project is looking into how music data has evolved over the past 100 years.
 The purpose of this analysis is to understand and examine different attributes of music, including genres, energy, loudness, tempo, and danceability, to name a few.

 ## Reason
-We decided on this topic due to all team members' mutual interest in music and curiousity on musical trends over the decades.
+We decided on this topic due to all team members' mutual interest in music and curiosity on musical trends over the decades.
 Further, we also identified that the data that was accessible to us included many variables and factors to perform deeper analysis on.

 ## Data Sources